ChenQiao310/Galaxy-Classifier/README.md

 Download Code: 3273

-More details are included in the presentation.PDF / presentation.pptx file.
+More details are included in the presentation.pdf / presentation.pptx file.